 Hard drive file name

 The Hard drive file name is the name that you are giving the file you are loading on the hard drive.
-Note: This selection is only available if loading from the diskette.
+Note: This selection is only available if loading from the Diskette or USB memory stick.

 Resume Last Part